 Options can be leveraged in a variety of ways to maintain liquidity, strategically initiating a position and capturing premium income.
 Here, I’ve discussed that selling options in the ideal environment of high implied volatility, high IV percentile, probability, and great liquidity will provide rich option premium selling as these underlying stocks revert to their means.
 As volatility decreases, the option contract will decrease in value providing the option seller with realized gains.
 Taken together, this translates into high probability options trading to maximize option outcomes regardless of directionality.

 Disclosure: The author does not hold any shares of the companies mentioned however may engage in option selling on some of the mentioned underlying stocks.
 The author has no business relationship with any companies mentioned in this article.
-He is not a professional financial advisor or tax professional.
-This article reflects his own opinions.
 This article is not intended to be a recommendation to buy or sell any stock or ETF mentioned.
-Kiedrowski is an individual investor who analyzes investment strategies and disseminates analyses.
-Kiedrowski encourages all investors to conduct their own research and due diligence prior to investing.
-Please feel free to comment and provide feedback, the author values all responses.
-The author is the founder of stockoptionsdad.com a venue created to share investing ideas and strategies with an emphasis on options trading.